containers/podman.io_old/community/meeting/notes/2020-11-03/index.md

 #### Basically a varlink post-mortem
 ##### (1:40 in the video)

 Anders talked about his work in containers starting with chroot to jails, to zones, to openVZ, to LX and finally to Docker.
+Slide Deck [here](https://boot2podman.github.io/assets/Boot2PodmanProject.pdf).

 Within Docker, runc, containerd and Moby project.